georgianaweihe/Ignition2015_week5/deliverables.md

 ##### Odin Project Routing Guide Questions:
 - What is the "Root" route?

-When our rails applications recieve an incoming request from the user who wants to visit the homepage of the app, root:to tells rails which controller and method(s) inside the controller to map that route too.
-I think of routes like an old school landline phone operator, where the user requests are taken by the operator who "translates" their request by plugging the line into the proper plug (route).
+I think of routes like an old school landline phone operator, where the user requests are taken by the operator who "translates" their request by plugging the line into the proper plug (root route).
+The root route is usually the 'home' page.
+The root route then is like a phone call to a big house--the caller gets connected to the mainline at the house (root route) but once in then the caller might get connected to the Living Room or a Bedroom or the Garage depending on who they are seeking to speak to in the house.
+In Rails, when applications recieve an incoming request from the user who wants to visit the homepage of an app, root:to tells rails which controller and method(s) inside the controller to map that route too.

 - What are the seven RESTful routes for a resource?

-The seven RESTful routes are the seven main types of actions we can call on a resource, each of which are comprised of/begin with/defined by one of the four basic operations of the hypertext transfer protocol (GET, POST, PUT or DELETE).
-The seven RESTful routes are used often so Rails has the helper method, resources :posts, which groups their seven lines of code into a single line called within config/routes.rb.
-The seven RESTful routes are GET 1)all the post pages ie "index", 2)just one post page ie "show", 3)a new post page ie "new", 4)an edit post page ie "edit", as well as routes to create and update a users account data ie POST 5)the users data to the server ie "create" and PUT 6)the users data update the server ie "update", and lastly 7) DELETE a post ie "destroy".
+The seven restful routes are the seven main types of actions we can call on a resource, each of which are comprised of/begin with/defined by one of the four basic operations of the hypertext transfer protocol (GET, POST, PUT or DELETE).
+The seven restful routes are used so often that the helper method resources :posts was created in Rails to group call their seven lines of code into a single line in config/routes.rb.
+The seven RESTful routes are
+  GET
+    1)all the post pages ie "index"
+    2)just one post page ie "show"
+    3)a new post page ie "new"
+    4)an edit post page ie "edit"
+as well as routes to create and update a users account data ie POST
+    5)the users data to the server ie "create" and
+  PUT
+    6)the users data update the server ie "update" and lastly,
+  7) DELETE a post ie "destroy".

 - Which RESTful routes share the same URL but use different verbs?

-1)GET all the post pages and 5)POST the users data to the server both submit to the same URL.
-The RESTful routes 2)GET a single post, 6)PUT the updates from the user on the server and 7)DELETE a post each submit to the same URL but use a different HTTP verb.
+"Index" and "create" ie, 1)GET all the post pages and 5)POST the users data to the server, respectively, both submit to the same URL.
+And, the routes "show", "update" and "destroy" also each submit to the same URL but use a different HTTP verb.

 - How do you specify an ID or other variable in a route?